4D LiDARs vs 4D RADARS: Why the LiDAR vs RADAR comparison is more relevant today than ever

 Let's begin with the LiDAR:

-LiDAR and RADAR sensors before 2020
+Understanding LiDAR and RADAR sensors (pre-2020)

 In the 2010 decade, when we talked about LiDARs, what people meant was TOF LiDAR systems (Time Of Flight LiDAR).
-These are sensors that send a light pulse to the environment and measure the time it takes for a wave to come back.
-By measuring the time it takes to come back, we use the "time of flight" lidar principle to measure the distance of any object.
-Here is an example:
+These are sensors that send a laser pulse to the environment and measure the time it takes for a wave to come back.
+By measuring the time it takes to come back, we use the “time of flight” lidar principle to measure the distance of any object.

 How a TOF LiDAR works